Skip to main content

 The Kitchen Remodel: Tips for Managing this Major Overhaul

 KitchensbWhen we purchased our 100-year-old farmhouse several years ago, the seller, a lovely elderly woman who had lived there for over 60 years, was excited for us to see the kitchen.
 “It has a renovated kitchen!” she gushed, proudly showing us into the home’s interior and into the kitchen where she’d cooked her family’s meals for decades.
 My husband and I eagerly looked around the corner to glimpse this treasure, and paused.
-The kitchen had indeed been renovated…in 1960, it definitely was time to call a kitchen and bathroom remodeling contractor.
+The kitchen had indeed been renovated…in 1960.

 We did our best to nod approvingly at the 50-year-old painted pine cabinets, nonexistent counter space, and ancient appliances, while simultaneously making mental note: The kitchen needs work.
 The house was perfect for us in every other way, and the kitchen was outdated but usable.
 We went ahead with the purchase, knowing full well that renovations were in our future.